-Since breastfeeding or formula feeding can often be a decision that needs a little help, we have a lactation consultant on staff who can help you through the process.
-Whether you need some help getting started with breastfeeding, or if you have questions about what formula is the right choice, our lactation consultant is here to coach you, help you, and encourage you.
+Since breastfeeding or formula feeding can often be a decision that needs a little help, we have lactation consultants on staff who can help you through the process.
+Whether you need some help getting started with breastfeeding, or if you have questions about what formula is the right choice, our lactation consultants are here to coach you, help you, and encourage you.

 Schedule a Consultation

 From the first moment your baby is born, your body is rushing with changes.
 One of the most prominent changes occurs in your breasts.
 Many women immediately have their milk “come in,” where the milk ducts are full and ready for a feeding.

 For other women, there can be issues producing milk.
 Along with producing milk, even starting breastfeeding can be a painful process.
 For first-time mothers especially, the entire concept of breastfeeding can take some getting used to.

 Here are some of the most common breastfeeding problems that our lactation consultant sees and can help with: